CIRCUS ARTS THERAPY® TRAINING

 LEVEL 1: Learning Objectives

-By the end of the Foundation Sessions, Learners should be able to:
+By the end of the Introduction & Foundation Sessions, Learners should be able to:

 By the end of the Basic Aerial Training, Learners should be able to: